hexoul/go-cryptoinfo-gather/README.md

 ```

 ## Usage
-All options are not mandatory even if you do not use related APIs.
+All options are not mandatory unless you use related APIs.

 ```bash
 go run main.go \